30326 - INTRODUCTION TO ECONOMICS (MODULE II -MACROECONOMICS)

 - The labour market, wage and price setting, the natural rate of unemployment: the short and medium-term behavior of aggregate supply.

-- Open economy: trade dynamics, balance of payments and exchange rates
+- Open economy: trade dynamics, the balance of payments, and exchange rates

 - European economic integration and the Euro area